JSegundo/blog/outstatic/content/posts/my-framework-for-using-ai-tools-productively-without-compromising-code-quality.md

 Project pattern: Every API call uses custom fetchWrapper with error handling
 ```

-&nbsp;

 ### 3. Getting Multiple Solutions

-- Always ask for at least 3 solutions, then have the LLM compare them based on what matters in your project.
+- Always ask for at least 3 solutions, then have the LLM compare them based on what matters in your project (use the MD docs).
 - **Validate with other LLMs!** Ask the same question or validate an answer with different models.

-&nbsp;

 ### 4. Code Review Process